Type 73 armored personnel carrier

-The Type 73 armored personnel carrier (73式装甲車, nana-san-shiki-soukou-sya) is a tracked armored personnel carrier that entered service with Japan Ground Self-Defense Force in 1973.
-In 1996, the JGSDF adopted the wheeled Type 96 armored personnel carrier to supplement the Type 73 and eventually replace it.
+The Type 73 armored personnel carrier (73式装甲車, nana-san-shiki-soukou-sya) is a Japanese tracked armored personnel carrier.
+Produced by Mitsubishi Heavy Industries, the vehicle entered service with the Japan Ground Self-Defense Force in 1973.
+As of 1996, the Type 73 is being supplemented and eventually replaced by the wheeled Type 96 armored personnel carrier.

 Development

+Komatsu's unsuccessful SUB 2 prototype with a turret for mounting a 20 mm autocannon at Camp Tsuchiura.

-The Defense Agency's Technical Research and Development Institution issued a requirement for a new APC to replace the Type 60 APC in 1967.
-Concerns were raised that the Type 60 cannot be equipped with NBC equipment.
+In 1967, the Defense Agency's Technical Research and Development Institute issued a requirement for a new armored personnel carrier to replace the Type 60.
+Concerns were raised that the Type 60 cannot be equipped with nuclear, biological, and chemical protection equipment.
+The requirements included a maximum speed of over 60 km/h, ability to carry 12 men including the crew, being fully amphibious, having all-welded aluminium armor, provision for the infantry to use their small arms from inside the vehicle, and being armed with a 20 mm autocannon, a 12.7 mm heavy machine gun, and a 7.62 mm machine gun.

+Developing the engine began before the vehicle prototyping efforts.
+Mitsubishi developed the ZF series air-cooled diesel engines with the aim of increasing parts commonality between Japan Ground Self-Defense vehicles.
+Depending on the platform power requirements, an engine with the appropriate number of cylinders was selected.
+For example, the Type 74 tank used the 10-cylinder 10ZF, the Type 75 155 mm self-propelled howitzer utilised the 6-cylinder 6ZF, and the 4-cylinder 4ZF was mounted on the Type 73 and the Type 74 105 mm self-propelled howitzer.

-Among the requirements included a maximum speed of over 60 km/h, ability to carry 12 men including the crew, to be fully amphibious, have all-welded aluminium armor, provision for the infantry to use their small arms from inside the vehicle and be armed with a 20 mm cannon, a 12.7 mm machine gun and a 7.62 mm machine gun.
-An automotive test rig, called the SUT, was built in 1968.
-Mitsubishi Heavy Industries (SUB 1) and Komatsu (SUB 2) each built two prototypes the following year.
+Partial prototyping for the vehicle started in 1967.
+An automotive test rig, called the SUT, was completed in 1968.
+Mitsubishi Heavy Industries (SUB 1) and Komatsu Limited (SUB 2) each built two prototypes the following year.
+Both competitors manufactured prototypes with aluminium and steel armour.

-Mitsubishi's aluminium model was chosen for use in December 1973.
-The tracks were made by Komatsu while Hitachi was in charge of manufacturing its transmission system.
+Mitsubishi's aluminium model was chosen for operational use and standardised as the Type 73 in December 1973.
+Mitsubishi was the prime contractor and the tracks were made by Komatsu, while Hitachi was in charge of manufacturing the vehicle's transmission system.

-By 1994, a total of 338 Type 73s were produced.
+During development, mounting a 20 mm autocannon was also tested.
+The autocannon would have been produced under licence from Rheinmetall.
+However, plans to install an autocannon on production vehicles were postponed and eventually cancelled due to associated costs.

+Serial production of the Type 73 started in 1973.
+By 1994, a total of 338 vehicles had been produced.
+The Type 96 armored personnel carrier is slowly replacing the Type 73 in Japan Ground Self-Defence Force service, although 220 vehicles remain in use by 2024.